 CG extraction from MGD archive needs additional -G flag to get PNGs, otherwise you'll get good for nothing raw MGD images.

-Download Wine fix with sources (233 downloads).
+Download the Wine fix with sources

-Already patched EXEs are here (236 downloads).
+Already patched EXEs are here

 Text files editor